 Here’s an illustrative example of a patient experience.
 This provides insight into what the typical patient might be facing.
 Consider the various hurdles of a patient trying to reach a large medical facility with multiple buildings.

-The patient lives far away and relies on a network of people who have scheduling conflicts, multiple responsibilities, and limited resources.
+The patient lives far away and relies on a network of people with scheduling conflicts, multiple responsibilities, and limited resources.
 The distance is considerable, and the patient arrives in a wheelchair.
-This patient also experiences anxiety when thinking about how to overcome the difficulties of arriving at the oncology appointment on time and will often miss appointments.
+This patient also experiences anxiety when thinking about overcoming the difficulties of arriving at the oncology appointment on time and will often miss appointments.

 Empathy in Healthcare

 When administrators and oncology staff develop the group’s ability to recognize situations from the patient’s perspective, solving problems becomes another good housekeeping habit.
 Most importantly, the practice of empathy develops the skill itself.
-In the absence of empathic questions from practitioners and administrators, the patients are more likely to feel neglected and left to fend for themselves.
+Without empathic questions from practitioners and administrators, the patients are more likely to feel neglected and left to fend for themselves.

 At Horizon Oncology & Research Center, our patients are our number one priority.
-We provide quality, compassionate care in a delicate atmosphere of trust and concern.
-Through our wide range of comprehensive cancer services, we ensure our patients and their families feel cared for and respected.
+We offer a wide range of comprehensive cancer services, including advanced technological options, premier clinical expertise, and clinical trial opportunities.
+Our patient-centric approach ensures our patients and their families feel cared for and respected.
+Contact us to learn more about our personalized treatment plans.